smapjb/amq-perf/README.md

-# Playbook to install Red Hat AMQ
+# Playbook run performance battery against Red Hat AMQ

 This playbook assumes that you have a amq broker installed and running that you want to test against.